Heydon/AMA/README.md

 ## Topics

 You can ask me about literally anything.
-If it's something I know nothing about I will make shit up about it and apply the [`bullshit`](https://github.com/Heydon/AMA/labels/bullshit) label.
+If it's something I know nothing about, I will make shit up and apply the [`bullshit`](https://github.com/Heydon/AMA/labels/bullshit) label.

 However, here are some things that involve, interest, or otherwise affect me: